its4u/openshift-logforwarder/logstash/README.md

 # Logstash Forwarder

+> :warning: **Message are not formated.
+Please use Fluentd, or disable message formatting.**

 Create a Logstash pod, to forward log between OpenShift Cluster Fluentd and an external log storage.
 A single pod is used to produce a single point for log input and output, but 3 containers are used.